Student Clubs and Activities

 "la disciplina es la base del éxito..."

 Holland Public Schools is the only district in the area to have a folklórico club.
 They are taught and mentored by Holland High students and Holland High alum, Angela Gonzalez-Urbina.
 The ages range from 3 years old and up.
-There is no charge to participate and enrollment begins in late August for fall classes.
-Classes are held on Fridays at Holland Language Academy located at 461 VanRaalte Ave.
+There is no charge to participate and open enrollment starts on August 23, 2019 and ends September 27, 2019.
+Four different age level sessions are held on Fridays at Holland Language Academy located at 461 VanRaalte Ave.

 Calling All Colors

 Calling all Colors meets weekly to discuss local, state and national events that bring light to racial and ethnic diversity.
 The group unites to bring awareness about diversity to Holland High School through the implementation of a year-long project.
 All are welcome.
 See or email Dr. Emde for more details.

 National Honor Society

 NATIONAL HONOR SOCIETY (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.
 Students are selected through being selected by the Selection Committee comprised of both teachers and administrators only after a student has earned a 3.5 or higher by the end of their 1st semester sophomore year.
 Selection is based on Scholarship, Service, Leadership, and Character.
 See or email Mrs. LeFebre for more details.